oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     curl --location --request GET http://192.0.2.117/flightService/api/flight | jq
     </copy>
     ```
 You may now **proceed to the next lab**.
-If you do not want to proceed further and would like to finish the livelab and clean up the resources, then perform task 4 below.
+If you do not want to proceed further and would like to finish the livelabs and clean up the resources, then perform task 4 below.

 ## Task 4: Clean up the livelabs stack